 1. What is a Taser Circuit？

 A taser circuit produces a high AC voltage and low current due to the high impedance.
 The charge contains a lot of pressure but lacks intensity.
-Deployed in stun guns, these types of circuits distribute a cycle of electricity to an intended target.
+Deployed in stun guns, these circuits distribute a cycle of electricity to an intended target.
 In effect, it renders the attacker temporarily paralyzed or stunned upon contact while putting them in considerable pain.

 2. Type of Taser Circuit

-Three types of taser circuits exist, multiplier, spark gap, and thyristor.
+Three taser circuits exist, multiplier, spark gap, and thyristor.
 A multiplier taser, which takes in DC power, consists of high-voltage capacitors, diodes, and a transformer.
 Overall, the capacitors generate a lot of noise in the taser.

 A spark gap taser, the most affordable yet ineffective option, operates through a spark gap.
 It also contains a transistor converter that provides a charge to the battery.